Katharinabitzan/TourBooker_individual_project/README.md

 # INSTRUCTIONS FOR RUNNING APP

 Running the website locally: <br/>
-STEP 1: Clone the repository.
+Clone the repository.
 To your local device. <br/>

-STEP 2: Navigate to the ruby_project folder in your terminal. <br/>
+Navigate to the ruby_project folder in your terminal. <br/>

-STEP 3: Create a local database: <br/>
+Create a local database: <br/>
 `createdb skitour` <br/>

-STEP 4: Set up your tables in the local database: <br/>
+Set up your tables in the local database: <br/>
 `psql -d skitour -f db/skitour.sql` <br/>
-!!! (to quit pry) <br/>

-STEP 5: Seed the initial database: <br/>
+Seed the initial database: <br/>
 `ruby db/seeds.rb` <br/>

-STEP 6: Run the app: <br/>
+Run the app: <br/>
 `ruby app.rb` <br/>

-STEP 7: In the browser, navigate to the following link to run the app: <br/>
+In the browser, navigate to the following link to run the app: <br/>

 http://localhost:4567/ <br/>